feradjs/ferad/README.md

 Gulp Frontend for Humans

 ## About
 Ferad is a JavaScript project management tool.
-It is built on top of Gulp with the aim of maximizing web development productivity.
+It is built on the top of Gulp with the aim of maximizing web development productivity.
 In its core, Ferad makes the configuration a first-class citizen, by providing ways to share, compose, override configuration options and build pipelines.

 ##Ferad's Objectives